aqassem2004/Smart-Path/README.md

 The main challenge of this project was to implement the algorithm in C while focusing on low-level programming aspects, such as pointer manipulation and dynamic memory allocation.
 The BFS algorithm was implemented using a linked list-based queue, which demonstrates how low-level concepts can be applied to classic algorithms.

 Additionally, a C++ version of the same code will be provided for comparison and clarification.

+# Clarifying the idea
+The application constructs a Graph using an Adjacency List to optimize data handling and performance.
+It then utilizes the [BFS (Breadth-First Search)](https://www.geeksforgeeks.org/breadth-first-search-or-bfs-for-a-graph/) algorithm to divide the Graph into levels, ensuring that each node within a level is visited at most once.

+This approach guarantees efficient search operations by minimizing the time required to reach the desired nodes.
+For further clarification, some illustrative images are provided below.